mattiaslundberg/ansible-letsencrypt/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Example how to use the role within a playbook:

     - hosts: servers
       roles: